-Components of regenerative medicine products approved for commercial sale or used in late-stage clinical trials must be manufactured in accordance with cGMP.
-In addition, the manufacturing process of regenerative medicine products may be required to be modified from time to time in response to FDA requests.
-Manufacture of cell- or tissue-based regenerative medicine products is complex and subjects companies to significant regulatory burdens that may change over time.
-We may encounter difficulties in the production of our product candidates due to our limited manufacturing experience.
+Components of cell therapies approved for commercial sale or used in late-stage clinical trials must be manufactured in accordance with cGMP.
+In addition, the manufacturing process for cell therapies may be required to be modified from time to time in response to FDA or other regulatory authorities' requests.
+Manufacture of cell- or tissue-based therapies is complex and subjects companies to significant regulatory burdens that may change over time.
+We may encounter difficulties in the production of our product candidates due to our limited manufacturing experience or due to the fact that we will only have one manufacturing suite in operation through the initial phase of commercialization, if any.